 - Add the chopped tomatoes and mix well.

-- Add the turmeric powder, red chili powder and coriander powder.
+- Add turmeric powder, red chili powder, and coriander powder.
 Mix well.

 - Add the chopped ridge gourd and green gram sprouts.
 Mix to combine with the spices and ground paste.